frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

 - Given the current inheritance model of the nuget.config, what happens when two configs at different levels have a `trustedSigner` element with the same name?
 - What happens when there exist multiple entries with the same `serviceIndex`, different name value, but with conflicting certificate elements? (e.g. same `certificateFingerprint` but different `untrustedRoot` value)
+- Given that `type` value is based on the presence of `serviceIndex`, should `serviceIndex` be an additional property of the type element?
+**PB:** The `type` element will always be author unless there exists a `serviceIndex`, therefore I think it would be a good idea to have them both in the same element, this way we eliminate the possibility of `serviceIndex` being in a different config than `type.

 - Is the schema proposed the most readable/ user-friendly?
 Is there a way to make it less verbose and still have a deterministic experience for the user.
 - If the sync action automatically refreshes the certificates list in a trusted repository entry with the ones announced by the server, should there be a gesture to let the update the `untrustedRoot` setting on each certificate given by the server?
-- Given that `type` value is based on the presence of `serviceIndex`, should `serviceIndex` be an additional property of the type element?
 - If a user has a different config on two folders inside a solution, given that we don’t have the granularity of which package asked for a specific package to be downloaded, what trusted signers will be used when verifying each of the packages downloaded?
 - The current design only lets the user to add a trusted author with a single certificate and hand edit if more than one certificate should be trusted.
 Is there a way to create a "batch add" to let the user add a trusted author with multiple certificates?
 - Owners in a repository signature are not limited to a set of characters, therefore it is possible that a package owner has a character such as commas (`,`).
 With the current design we are adding the comma (`,`) delimiter to the owners list, should we update the schema to give a single entry to each trusted owner?